reeze/php-ext-embed/README.md

 PHP 5.1 and below are not supported.

-HHVM is not supported (and not needed because of the language `Hack`).
+HHVM is not supported (The original idea came from HHVM, it support embed lib already).

 ## Limitations